- Museums and Art Galleries

 Venue type: Indoor, Outdoor

-Over four floors of interactive exhibits and historical collections, including talking robots, gurgling guts, a chocolate wrapping machine and steam engines inspire and challenge the most creative of minds!
+Over four floors are yours to explore with talking robots, gurgling guts, a chocolate wrapping machine and actual steam engines!
 The Planetarium hosts a wide variety of shows on space and astronomy, and The Science Garden is an outdoor discovery space where mechanics and transportation are brought to life.

-It’s always more fun when families learn together, which is exactly what you can do in Kids’ City – a mini city where everyone can test out smart ways to recycle rubbish and unearth creatures such as Jurassic Crocodile and Giant Deer.
-Outside is a vibrant outdoor play area designed to encourage under 7’s to explore and discover the wonderful world of science!
+It’s always more fun when families learn together, which is exactly what you can do in Kids’ City.
+Everyone can test out smart ways to recycle rubbish or unearth creatures like the Jurassic Crocodile!
+There’s even an outdoor play area designed to encourage under 7s to explore and discover the wonderful world of science.

 - ATM Available